 Finding 6: Women who regularly use cleaning products have increased rates of asthma.

-Researchers found increased rates of asthma within the groups who used cleaning products regularly.
+Researchers found increased rates of asthma within the groups who used national brand cleaning products regularly.
 This echoes multiple recent studies that have clearly linked the use of dangerous chemical cleaning agents with the onset of asthma.

 Finding 7: Damage is cumulative over time.